 The goal of this Physiotherapy program is to provide a comprehensive rehabilitation structure to the patient.
 A Nose Creek Manipulative Physiotherapist will also create a program for the patient to work independently on specific modifiable risk factors, such as weak core strength or low hip flexibility.

 The Physiotherapist will work with a patient over a 12 to 24 week period.
 In a “team approach” to care, the Physiotherapist and patient will work together on resolving physical deficiencies.
 This includes gaining patient buy-in backed by a series of defined goals, making appropriate lifestyle changes and committing to a home exercise program, combined with manual therapy.
 At the end of the work period, a significant change in pain should be experienced.

 Why is the Nose Creek Chronic Lower Back Pain program unique?

 Research shows that a combination of manual therapy and pathology specific exercises is the most effective approach to address CLBP.
-Nose Creek Sport Physiotherapy agrees with this research and therefore offers more durable changes in people who suffer from chronic lower back pain.
+Nose Creek Physiotherapy agrees with this research and therefore offers more durable changes in people who suffer from chronic lower back pain.

 Pathology specific exercises work to correct and improve the following modifiable risk factors: